Webtrends Tracking Code

 Responses to the consultation on TPMs came from both rightholders concerned that the Regulations did not go far enough, and individuals concerned that the protection of TPMs could lead to anti-competitive practices and affect data privacy.

-The new provisions give an incentive to rightholders to employ and design new methods for protecting their rights against copying and other uses, in the knowledge that there are statutory penalties for those attempting to circumvent them.
-Rightholders will be able to sue individuals bypassing TPMs and, importantly, those making and distributing equipment used to circumvent TPMs.
+The new provisions gave an incentive to rightholders to employ and design new methods for protecting their rights against copying and other uses, in the knowledge that there are statutory penalties for those attempting to circumvent them.
+Rightholders are now able to sue individuals bypassing TPMs and, importantly, those making and distributing equipment used to circumvent TPMs (as was the case when Sony issued proceedings against a number of individuals who had designed and sold a 'chip' which could be installed on PS2 consoles and enabled the consoles to play illegally copied games which would otherwise have not been recognised by the consoles).
 Additionally, the latter category of infringer may be criminally liable.

 Electronic Rights Management Information (RMI)

 Perhaps surprisingly, RMI caused less controversy.
-Rightholders have begun to protect their works by using unique codes to identify, track and assist with the use of works, so that anyone attempting to breach copyright can be traced.
+In the last few years rightholders have been protecting their works by using unique codes to identify, track and assist with the use of works, so that anyone attempting to breach copyright can be traced.
 For instance, a piece of software may be sold to a customer.
 If that customer then makes the software available over a peer-to-peer file sharing network, the rightholder can identify the customer potentially in breach of copyright.

 The Regulations just give a minor tweak to the existing law on reproduction rights to avoid ambiguity.
 The Directive provides for the reproduction rights of performers to include transient and incidental copying, so the Copyright, Designs and Patents Act has been extended to cover this, to avoid the implication that performers' rights, by contrast with those of authors, do not extend to such copying.

-The changes in this area again reflect the development of new technologies, which make the old rights covering 'broadcasting' and 'inclusion in a cable programme service' out of date.
+The changes in this area again reflected the development (at the time) of new technologies, which made the former rights covering 'broadcasting' and 'inclusion in a cable programme service' out of date.
+As referred to above the changes were aimed at making it easier for rightholders such as the music and film industries to pursue unauthorised use of their works in digital form.
 Under the Directive, authors must be granted an exclusive right to control electronic communication of a copyrighted work to the public.
-The Regulations introduce such a right, though the Government has been careful to exclude 'static' web pages from the definition of a broadcast.
-The changes are designed to prevent unauthorised exploitation of copyrighted works using, for instance, internet services; and to provide industries with the opportunity to exploit the possibilities of legitimate distribution made available by the internet.
+The Regulations introduced such a right, though the Government was careful to exclude 'static' web pages from the definition of a broadcast.
+As well as being designed to prevent unauthorised exploitation of copyrighted works using, for instance, internet services, the changes were also designed to provide industries with the opportunity to exploit the possibilities of legitimate distribution made available by the internet.

 Exceptions – the 'internet' exception